jashmehta20/Search-Algorithms-PRM-RRT-RRTstar/README.md

 ## Instruction to Run the Code
 - Gitclone the repository.
-- Add a new binary image file as a map and updated the start and goal coordinates for path planning.
+- Add a new binary image file as a map if you want to try out new map and update the start and goal coordinates for path planning.
 - Run the main.py script to see the plotted results of all 4 PRM sampling methods, RRT and RRT*.